DLP Validator — Complete Guide

 3. Click Analyze — the tool auto-detects each segment's type (letters, digits, separator, etc.).

-4. Refine each segment's match type (27 options: exact digits, any digit, hex, alphanumeric, etc.) and quantity (exact, range, one-or-more).
+4. Refine each segment's match type and quantity as needed.

-7. Optionally enter a test string and click Test to validate the pattern matches your data.
+6. Optionally enter a test string and click Test to validate the pattern.

 2. Paste your existing regex pattern into the input field.